close

 Prof. Ph.D.

-Associate Professor of Italian culture and society
+Full Professor of Italian Studies and Environmental Humanities

 SHSS-HSG